-Off line / spoiled the line:
+\ Off line / spoiled the line:

 Another very common cause of a miss is when the shooter's gun gets in the way of the target.
 In these cases, the gun blocks, or occludes, the visual connection between the eye and the target through the break point.
 When this happens, the shooter's view of the target is momentarily interrupted, which also means that the flow of target information to the brain is interrupted, usually causing the gun to fall behind the target and a miss behind.
 The most common remedy for "spoiling the line" is to have the shooter move the hold point a bit closer to the break point and a bit further away (or offset) from the target line so that the shooters move to the break point is at a sharper angle to the target line.
-This greater angle of approach to the break point makes it less likely that the shooter will occlude the target before reaching the break point.
-It is also common for the shooter to simply misread the target line or misperceive what the target is doing at the break point, causing a gun
+This greater angle of approach to the break point.
+It is also common for the shooter to simply misread the target line or misperceive what the target is doing at the break point, causing a gun movement that is inappropriate for the given target.
+This is especially common for more technical target presentations, where the target is descending or in transition at the break point.
+In this case, have your student take another look at the target and the target's trajectory at the break point.